Breadcrumb

 Bachelor's Degree Programs

 The Department of Biological Sciences offers four major disciplines that explore the intricacies of living organisms from the microscopic to the magnificent.
-You have the opportunity to double-major using combinations of Biology, Botany, and Zoology degrees.
-In this cases, you must take at least three courses that are unique to the second major and total at least 10 units.
+You have the opportunity to double-major using combinations of Biology, Botany, Marine Biology and Zoology degrees.
+In this case, you must take at least three courses that are unique to the second major and total at least 10 units.
 The courses must be selected with the student's advisor and approved by the Department Chair.

 Biology, B.S.